keelancook/pnd-test/_resources/podcasts.md

 The Sent Life is a podcast produced by the Center for Great Commission Studies at Southeastern Baptist Theological Seminary.
 Periodically, the Sent Life provides a special feature episode dedicated to the Peoples Next Door project.
 On these episodes, we tackle issues surrounding local church work in diaspora missions.

 The following is a growing list of these feature episodes.
-Be sure to follow the Sent life in order to listen to all of their episodes.
+Be sure to [follow the Sent life](https://www.thecgcs.org/the-sent-life-podcast) in order to listen to all of their episodes.

-<iframe src="https://open.spotify.com/embed-podcast/show/7HmzNpfnTnrT62Vu0M64Zm" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ## Peoples Next Door Feature Episodes

+### Episode 13: Gentrification
+This episode on gentrification is the latest in our monthly conversation series , Peoples Next Door.
+In the Peoples Next Door episodes, Keelan Cook will help us explore topics related to mission and ministry in urban areas and among diaspora peoples.

 <iframe src="https://open.spotify.com/embed-podcast/episode/2o0NveJuwFNbqFMwzp24Ht" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+---

+### Episode 38: ESL Courses for Diaspora Missions
+Learn about a "Go & Tell" approach to English courses and how it leads to more missional opportunities that a traditional approach to ESL classes as a local church ministry.

+<iframe src="https://open.spotify.com/embed-podcast/show/7HmzNpfnTnrT62Vu0M64Zm" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>